 Figure 2.5.
+The keyboard shortcuts as found in the help menu

+2.3 Navigation

-The keyboard shortcuts as found in the help menu showing an alternative, with lower intensities receiving a greater emphasis.
-2.3 Navigation Note: These operations are based on a setup that involves a three-button mouse.
+Note: These operations are based on a setup that involves a three-button mouse.
 For other configurations, see Keyboard Shortcuts in the Help menu (figure 2.5).

-Brightness Move the mouse up and down while pressing left mouse button.
-Contrast Move the mouse left and right while pressing left mouse button.
-Pan Volume Press shift and move volume while clicking left mouse button.
-Zoom Move the mouse up and down while pressing the right mouse button.
-Rotate Move the mouse while pressing the middle mouse button in the 3D viewer.
-Move slice orthogonal slices Move the mouse while pressing the middle mouse button in the 2D view windows.
+- Brightness Move the mouse up and down while pressing left mouse button (only when a volume layer is selected). - Contrast Move the mouse left and right while pressing left mouse button (only when a volume layer is selected). - Pan Volume Press shift and move volume while clicking left mouse button (Volume view only). - Zoom Move the mouse up and down while pressing the right mouse button (Volume view only). - Rotate Move the mouse while pressing the middle mouse button in the 3D viewer (Volume view only). - Move slice orthogonal slices Move the mouse while pressing the middle mouse button in the 2D view windows.
 This will change the location of the two colored lines, which represent the location of the two other slice windows.

-Move slice depth Use the mouse wheel to move to the next slice.
-Or use the up and down arrow keys, or the < and > keys, to navigate through a slice.
-Painting In painting mode the mouse wheel is the size of the brush, hence to move through slices use the up and down arrow keys, or the < and > key.
-Plane visibility Press space to switch off viewing the image and space again to switch it on.
+- Move slice depth Use the mouse wheel to move to the next slice.
+Or use the up and down arrow keys, or the \langle and \rangle keys, to navigate through a slice. - Painting In painting mode the mouse wheel is the size of the brush, hence to move through slices use the up and down arrow keys, or the \langle and \rangle key. - Plane visibility Press space to switch off viewing the image and space again to switch it on (all views, masks remain visible).

 Navigate through the data and rotate the 3D image.

-2.4 Changing Views To alter the views that are displayed in the window.
+2.4 Changing Views

+To alter the views that are displayed in the window.
 Press on the Red, Green, or Blue tab at the top of each Viewer to show a different viewer.
 By clicking on the labels one loops through the four main modes of each window.

 In the Views menu one can further specify the layout of the views.
-One can choose from: Only one viewer Just showing one window.
+One can choose from:

+Only one viewer Just showing one window.